 The maximum available for transfer is the lower of the ASR002 (Solvency II Balance Sheet) column A or C line 90 for the relevant reporting year of account.

-Agents must submit a hard copy ASR923 with the other hard copy reports relating to the ASR.

 Lloyd’s American Trust Fund (LATF)

 Transfers from open years will also be permitted from the LATF, but only on an annual basis.
 Transfers from the LATF will be available for release into members’ PRF accounts to meet non-LATF liabilities once the member is LATF solvent across all syndicate participations.
 Where members are not LATF solvent, Member Services will retain any LATF balances in separate member level LATF accounts.